NIHR-funded PhD studentships in applied health protection research at LSHTM in collaboration with Public Health England

 The London School of Hygiene & Tropical Medicine (LSHTM) has been awarded three five-year grants from the National Institute for Health Research (NIHR) in collaboration with Public Health England (PHE) for three Health Protection Research Units (HPRUs) in Environmental Change & Health, Immunisation, and Modelling & Economics.

 HPRUs are joint research units that facilitate world-class research between PHE and leading UK universities in areas of applied health protection research that are directly relevant to the mission of PHE.
 They have a strong emphasis on research training, and provide opportunities for students to undertake research degrees on highly topical issues that feed directly into national policy making and public health response.

-The successful candidates will conduct research in a range of cutting-edge applied health protection research topics.
+The successful candidate will conduct research in a range of cutting-edge applied health protection research topics.

 Students, academics, and professionals come to the London School of Hygiene & Tropical Medicine (LSHTM) from all over the world because of its international presence, collaborative ethos, research excellence and prestigious study programmes in public and global health.

 Find out details of the School’s rankings and awards as well as current research in action.